dgibson/kata-vfio-tools/podman.md

     List taken from OpenShift supported SRIOV device [list](https://docs.openshift.com/container-platform/4.2/networking/multiple_networks/configuring-sr-iov.html#supported-devices_configuring-sr-iov) with `8086:1521` added to handle the test infra
 - Host system booted with `intel_iommu=on`
+- Host system booted with `systemd.unified_cgroup_hierarchy=0`
-- The host device to be added to Kata container should be bounded to VFIO driver
+- The host device to be added to Kata container should be bound to VFIO driver

 Note:
 In certain cases you might have to use the unsafe_interrupts to allow passthrough of PCI devices to the VM
 ```
 echo "options vfio_iommu_type1 allow_unsafe_interrupts=1" > /etc/modprobe.d/iommu_unsafe_interrupts.conf
 ```

 ## Build kata-agent with fix for guest hooks
 A new dracut based initrd needs to be created having the built `kata-agent` binary